GardenersHQ

 Miscanthus

-Miscanthus range in height from three to eight feet (1 to 2.5 m), and can grow in partiallly shaded and full sunlight conditions.
+Miscanthus range in height from three to eight feet (1 to 2.5 m), and can grow in partially shaded and full sunlight conditions.

-They carry plumes in colours of white, cream, pink, bronze, silver and purple.
+They carry plumes in colors of white, cream, pink, bronze, silver and purple.

 These grasses are very easy to look after and are an ideal border plant.